merative/wcm-reporting-datacatalog/docs/guidesold/team.md

 ### Links to other data

 Any table with a `LOGINID` can link to this table.
 This table can link to any table with a `LOGINID`, one example is included below.

-Please note that other data sets may not always use a field named `LOGINID`  as the key to link to `USERS_V1_VIEW`.
-Sometimes more descriptive attribute names are used, for example `Created By/Updated By/Registered By`,  to link to  `USERS_V1_VIEW.LOGINID`.

 | Attribute | Joins to |Cardinality |
 | :-------------- | :------ |:------ |